 An alternative way to drill into tile

 Don’t have a Dremel?
 No problem.
-Using a grinder to start your drill bit is my favorite way to ensure your drill doesn’t jump and potentially crack your tile, but creating a little guide for yourself out of scrap wood will work in a pinch.
+Using a grinder to start your drill bit is my favorite way to ensure your drill doesn’t jump and potentially scratch or crack the surface of the tile when drilling tiles.
+The right tool is always helpful, but creating a little drill guide for yourself out of scrap wood will work in a pinch.

 FAQs for drilling through tile

 What if the spot where you want to hang your mirror or hook is right on a grout line?
 No problem.
 You can follow these same steps to drill into tile or grout.
 Just clean up the grout debris with a wet sponge when you’re finished.

 What’s the best drill bit for ceramic tile?